reflex-dev/reflex-web/docs/library/forms/input.md

     )
 ```

-Behind the scene, the input component is implemented using debounced input to avoid sending individual state updates per character to the backend while the user is still typing.
-This allows a state var to directly control the `value` prop from the backend without the user experiencing input lag.
-For advanced use cases, you can tune the debounce delay by setting the `debounce_timeout` when creating the Input component.
-You can find examples of how it is used in the [DebouncedInput]({library.forms.debounce.path}) component.
+Behind the scenes, the input component is implemented as a debounced input to avoid sending individual state updates per character to the backend while the user is still typing.
+This allows a state variable to directly control the `value` prop from the backend without the user experiencing input lag.

 ### Submitting a form using input